ACM Conflict of Interest Policy

 3. Political Action

-(a) The Association’s stationary may not be used in correspondence or for soliciting on behalf of a political candidate or party.
+(a) The Association’s stationery may not be used in correspondence or for soliciting on behalf of a political candidate or party.

 (b) It is the policy of the Association not to make political contributions.
 This policy, however, is not intended to discourage any individual from making political contributions from his or her own funds.